bryanjsample/bryanjsample/README.md

 - I have a cat named Mango 🥭
 - My main areas of focus are:
 >  - 💻 Python programming
->  - 🕸️ Web Scraping
+>  - 🕸️ Web scraping
->  - 📊 Data Analysis
+>  - 📊 Data analysis

 ---